Tuscany: Transport

+Marina di Campo Airport is a small airport serving the island of Elba.
+The airport provides direct routes to the Italian mainland which are operated by Silver Air.

 Demographics

-The population density of Tuscany, with 159 PD/km2 in 2008, is below the national average (195 PD/km2).
+The population density of Tuscany, with 159 PD/km2 in 2025, is below the national average (195 PD/km2).
 This is due to the low population density of the provinces of Arezzo, Siena, and especially Grosseto (50 PD/km2).
 The highest density is found in the province of Prato (675 PD/km2), followed by the provinces of Pistoia, Livorno, Florence and Lucca, peaking in the cities of Florence (more than 3500 PD/km2), Livorno, Prato, Viareggio, Forte dei Marmi and Montecatini Terme (all with a population density of more than 1000 PD/km2).
 The territorial distribution of the population is closely linked to the socio-cultural and, more recently, economic and industrial development of Tuscany.

 Accordingly, the least densely populated areas are those where the main activity is agriculture, unlike the others where, despite the presence of several large industrial complexes, the main activities are connected with tourism and associated services, alongside many small firms in the leather, glass, paper and clothing sectors.

 Italians make up 93% of the total population.
 Starting from the 1980s, the region has attracted a large flux of immigrants, particularly from China, Romania, Albania and Morocco.
 There is also a significant community of British and American residents.
 As of 2008, the Italian national institute of statistics ISTAT estimated that 275,149 foreign-born immigrants live in Tuscany, equal to 7% of the total regional population.